Finance and Bursaries

 Every year The Study China Programme allocates a limited number of bursaries.

-Applicants will be asked to submit evidence confirming receipt of a student maintenance grant and parental income.
+Applicants will be asked to submit evidence confirming receipt of a student maintenance grant.
 Previous participants awarded a Widening Participation bursary are usually those in receipt of a full maintenance grant.

 Due to the nature of widening participation bursary, postgraduate applicants are not eligible to apply.